Have a cheat sheet for Jujutsu.

 with the help of a friend:

-repository and how it changes when you
+jj repository and how it changes when you

-.While there have been several excellent tutorials on Jujutsu, I haven’t seen anything that quite
+fetch and push.While there have been several excellent tutorials on Jujutsu, I haven’t seen anything that quite

 fills these roles.
 And importantly, they each fit on a page, so it’s possible to print it out

-double sided and keep it on your desk while learning jj
+double sided and keep it on your desk while learning jj!

-any way you please, if you’re truly new to it I would suggest
+While you can of course approach jj any way you please, if you’re truly new to it I would suggest

 first reading a tutorial first to grok some of the basics.